linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

 contributor:
   name: Tyler Langlois
   link: https://tjll.net
-description: 'This guide will show how to use Elasticsearch, Filebeat, Metricbeat, and Kibana to monitor webserver logs and metrics.'
+description: 'This guide will demonstrate using Elasticsearch, Filebeat, Metricbeat, and Kibana to monitor webserver logs and metrics.'
 og_description: 'The Elastic Stack provides a free, open-source solution to search, collect, and analyze data.
 This guide shows how to install four components of the stack - Filebeat, Metricbeat, Elasticsearch, and Kibana - to monitor a typical nginx webserver.'
 external_resources:
  - '[Elastic Documentation](https://www.elastic.co/guide/index.html)'